Home / Clientside & SDKs

 Call the API with a Client Token

-With the Authorization Header set with the Client Token, you can now make the request to the API.
+You can now call the API with the Authorization Header set with the Client Token.
 The Client Token is valid for only 10 minutes.

 Provide Feedback